microsoft/TypeScript-Sublime-Plugin/README.md

    release will be a way to list the files in each configured or inferred project.
 Also coming will be a way to see the current set of compiler diagnostics for each project.
+9. The plug-in tries to avoid remapping existing Sublime key bindings or context menu entries.
+For example, goto definition in the context menu refers to the Sublime goto definition, which is based on syntactically finding declarations and which has its own rules for choosing a set of files to search.